shanukat/Kafka_Producer_api/README.md

 ### How to install KAFKA in local?

-It's easy to setup KAFKA in local using docker containers.first start the Docker Engine and create a new file called **docker-compose.yml** file and creating a new topic inside the yml file as below.
+It's easy to setup KAFKA in local using docker containers.first start the Docker Engine and create a new file called **docker-compose.yml** file and creating a new topic inside the yml file as below

 **KAFKA_CREATE_TOPICS: "MyTransactionTopic:1:1"**